cockroachdb/docs/v21.2/use-changefeeds.md

 - Rows are sharded between Kafka partitions by the row’s [primary key](primary-key.html).

-- <a name="resolved-def"></a>The `UPDATED` option adds an "updated" timestamp to each emitted row.
-You can also use the [`RESOLVED` option](create-changefeed.html#resolved-option) to emit "resolved" timestamp messages to each Kafka partition.
+- The `UPDATED` option adds an "updated" timestamp to each emitted row.
+You can also use the [`RESOLVED` option](#resolved-timestamps) to emit "resolved" timestamp messages to each Kafka partition.
 A "resolved" timestamp is a guarantee that no (previously unseen) rows with a lower update timestamp will be emitted on that partition.

     For example: